M0r13n/pyais/README.md

 ### CLI encoder

-There is also a AIS JSON to NMEA Encoder: [examples/ais-encode](examples/ais-encode).
+There is also a AIS JSON to NMEA Encoder for your CLI: `ais-encode`.
 It reads JSON from stdin and outputs encoded NMEA AIS messages to stdout.
+Refer to `ais-encode --help`.

 # Under the hood